Tarunvamsi/Todo-Typescript/Readme.md

 Welcome to the Todo-Typescript project!
 This README will guide you through setting up and running the project.

+## Demo

+For a walkthrough of the Application , check out the recorded demo video: [View on YouTube](https://www.youtube.com/watch?v=yN5TduKOPMQ)

 ## Getting Started

 ### 1. Clone the Repository